pulumi/pulumi-hugo/themes/default/content/blog/pulumi-is-imperative-declarative-imperative/index.md

 > Pulumi is a declarative tool that uses imperative languages to define your end state.
 The language is used for authoring your program.
 > It’s not used for talking to the cloud provider API.

+It is good to know to refresh what `declarative` and `imperative` mean:

+> Both terms refer to how the user provides direction to the automation platform.
+With an imperative tool, you define the steps to execute in order to reach the desired solution.
+With a declarative tool, you define the desired state of the final solution, and the automation platform determines how to achieve that state. ([Source](https://www.linode.com/blog/devops/declarative-vs-imperative-in-iac/))

 The title of the article mentions `imperative` and `declarative` both.
 Pulumi leverages the best of both worlds into our product.